 Why Avoid Wenshan?

-Since this district is a culture centre, attractions include cultural wonders such as the Taipei Fine Art Museum, SPOT-Taipei Film House, Xingtian Temple, and the Taipei Museum of Contemporary Art.
+Since this district is a culture centre, attractions include cultural wonders such as the Taipei Fine Arts Museum, National Taiwan Museum, SPOT-Taipei Film House, Xingtian Temple, and the Taipei Museum of Contemporary Art.

 Why Avoid Zhongshan?

-Being a business district, and considered as the tourism centre in Taipei, Zhongshan can be quite busy and filled with people.
+Being a business district, and considered as the tourism centre in Taipei, Zhongshan can be quite busy.
 So, if you are not so much into crowds, the district can be too overwhelming for you.

 Why Avoid Daan?